Kyellog-silog/rustique-cafe/README.md

 - **Sales Analytics** - Track orders, revenue, and popular items
 - **Advanced Navigation** - Collapsible sidebar with intuitive organization
 - **Real-time Updates** - Live data synchronization across all pages

+> **📝 Demo Note:** The admin dashboard is accessible from the home page for demonstration purposes, allowing visitors to explore the complete management interface and UI/UX design.
+In a production environment, this would be protected behind proper authentication and authorization.

 ### 🔐 **Authentication & Security**
 - **Supabase Auth** - Secure user authentication system